evarpay/evarfinance-doc/docs/Api/Vanilla-js.md

   });
 }

-document.addEventListener('DOMContentLoaded', function() {
-  initEvarfinanceCheckout();

   const paymentButton = document.getElementById('paymentButton');

   paymentButton.addEventListener('click', function() {
-    EvarfinanceCheckout.open();
+   initEvarfinanceCheckout();
   });
-});

 ```

 :::note please note

-- In the above code we wait for the DOM content to load and then call the initEvarfinanceCheckout function when the DOM is ready.

-- We also got a reference to the payment button and called the Evarfinance Checkout module when the button is clicked.
+- We got a reference to the payment button and called the Evarfinance Checkout module when the button is clicked.

 :::

-### Update the HTML file
+### Step 3: Update the HTML file

 - In the HTML file, include a button element with an ***id*** of **paymentButton**: